QarthO/qHotkeys/README.md

 ```

 ## To-Do List
 This project is early in development and I have lots of ideas to expand the capabilities.
-Here's a roadmap of expected additions.
+Here's a roadmap of planned additions to qHotkeys.

 - Add event info to the action callbacks
 - Individual scroll registers